 Dr Reimschuessel also noted that “a rather high percentage of the raw pet food we tested was positive for the pathogen Listeria monocytogenes.”
 (Pathogens are pathogenic germs, such as some bacteria.
 However, not all bacteria are harmful pathogens.

-Some bacteria benefit people and animals, such as those that live in the gut and contribute to a healthy heart).
+Some bacteria benefit people and animals, such as those that live in the gut and contribute to a healthy heart.

-Bad habits of dog owners.
 The study on pet food

 Dei 196 campioni di alimenti crudi per animali da compagnia analizzati, 15 erano positivi per Salmonella e 32 erano positivi per L. monocytogenes (vedi Tabella 1).

-Type of Pet Food SampleNo. samples testedNo. positive for SalmonellaNo. positive for L. monocytogenes
+Type of Pet Food SampleNo. samples testedNo.
+Positive for SalmonellaNo. positive for L. monocytogenes

 Raw pet food 196 15 32